Golden monkey trekking in Rwanda takes place in Volcanoes National Park, a protected area in the northwestern part of the country.

-The entire experience of trekking these fascinating creatures is so epic and memorable; encountering with a rare and beautiful species of monkeys known as the ‘’Golden Monkeys”.
+The entire experience of tracking these fascinating creatures is so epic and memorable; encountering with a rare and beautiful species of the old world monkey family.

-Even though this activity is overshadowed by the famous mountain gorilla trekking safari experience, it’s also a must engage-in activity in this remarkable Rwanda Park – Volcanoes.
-The golden monkey permit is of course affordable, costing US$ 100.
+Even though this activity is overshadowed by the famous mountain gorilla trekking safari experience, it’s also a must engage-in pursuit.
+The required permit is of course affordable and costs US$ 100.

 The golden monkeys live in the bamboo forests and vegetation at the base of the Virunga Mountains.
-The monkeys mostly feed on bamboo shoot, bamboo branchlets and young bamboo leaves.
+They mostly feed on bamboo shoot, bamboo branchlets and young bamboo leaves.

 Tourists always have to report to the Park Headquarters, at Kinigi, very early in the morning where they will meet the park ranger guides for briefings about the activity.

 The monkeys will easily be found as they live at the bottom of the Virunga Volcanoes in the bamboo forest, and by following clues of fresh leftovers from eaten bamboo shoot and leaves the trackers are able to locate them in less than an hour.

 You will watch these fascinating monkeys as they skillfully pick bamboo shoots and young bamboo leaves while making huge leaps from tree to tree which is enabled by their extra-long tails that provide great balance.

 The monkeys spend a lot of time at the top of the bamboo, but also do climb along the tree to eye level and even move on ground.
 They are some of the least shy monkeys as you can get so close to within a meter.